Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: Introduction

-In the literature, characterizations of the proportional division value have been established for universal TU-games and their subclasses.
-In addition, variants of the proportional division value, often combined with other solution concepts such as the Shapley value and the Equal Division, have been proposed and studied.\footnote{Examples include \cite{kk2015td}, \cite{ortmann2000mmor}, \cite{kd2003mmor}, \cite{zvcf2021scw}, \cite{zvf2022td}, and \cite{fk2025ijgt}.} For a comprehensive overview, we refer to \cite{zou2021thesis}.
-Complementing this work, \cite{fk2025ijgt} characterize the proportional division value and its variants under the individual monotonicity axiom, allowing shares to deviate from the stand-alone worth and, through zero-sum adjustments, to incorporate redistributive social objectives.
-Separately, \cite{fknt2025wp} study a different class of solutions, linear solutions, and provide characterizations based on either composition axioms or nullified-game consistency axioms.
+The proportional division value and its variants have been studied in several settings, including universal TU-games and important subclasses of TU-games.\footnote{Examples include \cite{kk2015td}, \cite{ortmann2000mmor}, \cite{kd2003mmor}, \cite{zvcf2021scw}, \cite{zvf2022td}, and \cite{fk2025ijgt}.} For a comprehensive overview, we refer to \cite{zou2021thesis}.
+Complementing this literature, \cite{fk2025ijgt} characterize the proportional division value and related variants under the individual monotonicity axiom, allowing shares to deviate from stand-alone worths and, through zero-sum adjustments, to incorporate redistributive social objectives.
+Separately, \cite{fknt2025wp} study a different class of solutions, namely linear solutions, and provide characterizations based on composition axioms and nullified-game consistency axioms.
+Our contribution differs from these works by focusing on the proportional division value itself and by showing how it can be characterized through several fixed-population consistency requirements.

+Our results are also connected to several contributions in the literature on bankruptcy problems. \citet{young1987mor} characterizes the broader class of parametric rules by equal treatment of equals, continuity, and consistency.
+Several subsequent papers study composition axioms, which describe how rules respond when the available resource changes. \citet{moulin2000econometrica} characterizes rules satisfying consistency, upper and lower composition,\footnote{These correspond, respectively, to composition down and composition up in our paper.} and scale invariance, and \citet{chambers2006geb} extends this analysis by characterizing difference rules through composition up and composition down. \citet{chambersmorenoternero2017scw} show that composition down, together with continuity, equal treatment of equals, and consistency, characterizes a broad family of generalized equal-sacrifice rules, which contains the equal-sacrifice rules of \citet{young1988jet} as a special case and also includes constrained equal-sacrifice and exogenous poverty-line rules.
+These results provide important benchmarks for our composition axioms, which adapt related ideas to the TU-game setting.

+Another closely related line of work studies fixed-population counterparts of consistency. \citet{dtt2024scw} introduce \emph{partial implementation invariance}, a fixed-population counterpart of consistency, and study how characterizations based on variable-population consistency are preserved or modified when the population is kept fixed.
+This idea is close in spirit to our nullified-game consistency axiom in Section~\ref{sec:nullifiedconsistency}: in both cases, some payoffs are treated as already accounted for, the problem is adjusted accordingly, and the solution is required to reproduce the payoffs of the remaining agents.
+The TU-game setting, however, requires different formulations because coalition values other than the grand coalition worth are also part of the model.
+Sections~\ref{sec:composition} and~\ref{sec:nullifiedconsistency} make these connections explicit by adapting composition and fixed-population consistency ideas from bankruptcy problems to the richer environment of TU-games.